bibekaryal86/auth-service/README.md

 # auth-service

-A small utility for authentication and authorization, and users, roles and permissions management
+A small utility for authentication and authorization with platforms, profiles, roles and permissions management

 ## Local Development